riscv-software-src/riscof/docs/source/installation.rst

 ==============

 The RISCOF run is divided into three steps as shown in the overview Figure.
-The first step is to check if the input yaml files are configured correctly.
-This step internally calls the ``riscv-config`` on both the ISA and platform yaml files indicated in the ``config.ini`` file.
+The first step is to check if the input YAML files are configured correctly.
+This step internally calls the ``riscv-config`` on both the ISA and platform YAML files indicated in the ``config.ini`` file.

 .. code-block:: bash